-Meghana Sastry is a girl from Bangalore with a Post Graduate Diploma is Mass Communication and a passion to unearth stories.
-She is a Daily Photojournalist who is known for her tenacity and photo stories coupled with writing.
-Photojournalism is...
+Meghana Sastry is a photojournalist from Bangalore, the silicon valley of India .
+She holds a Post Graduate Diploma in Mass Communication.
+With a passion for storytelling, she is a well known for her tenacity and photo stories coupled with...

 Life before COVID saw weavers toiling away for 12 hours a day, with earnings based on the number of sarees they weave and the complexity of each.
 A saree that took two-three days to make would fetch a weaver `500–1,000 on an average.
 According to Raghavendra, a weaver in Guruppanapalya, only 30 per cent of weavers managed to live within their means.
 "Seventy per cent live on loans despite making a living."

 Relying solely on his income, Vasu and his wife both became breadwinners to fund their sons' education.
 Their older son (28) completed M.Com and now works in a bank, whereas the younger one (24) is a B.Com graduate with a job in a factory.
 "This was possible because we earned a stable income," says Vasu, who resides in Yelahanka old town.

 With no work now, most weavers have nowhere to go.
 And not everyone is fortunate enough as Vasu to be supported by their children.

 Looms have been allowed to reopen but livelihoods of weavers is still hanging by a thread.
 The month of Ashada, which usually sees orders for the upcoming festival season, has seen no demand as shops in Cubbonpet and Avenue Road have no business.
 The situation is dire for many, who have no benefits such as insurance or pension schemes.
 Take, for instance, Raghavendra.
 The 33-year-old grew up in poverty and could not study beyond Class 10.
 "I took up weaving because I didn’t know anything else,” he says.